Veteran opposition leader Odinga ahead in Kenya's presidential race- official results | Politics

 Veteran opposition leader Odinga ahead in Kenya's presidential race- official results

-With just over 26% of votes counted, Odinga had 54% and Ruto had 45%, according to results provided by the Kenyan election commission and displayed on a large screen at a national tallying center in the capital, Nairobi.
+With just over 26% of votes counted, Odinga had 54% and Ruto had 45%, according to results provided by the Kenyan election commission and displayed on a large screen at a national tallying center in the capital, Nairobi, at midday.
 East Africa's wealthiest nation and most vibrant democracy held presidential, parliamentary and local elections on Tuesday.

 Veteran opposition leader Raila Odinga led Kenya's presidential race, official election results showed on Saturday, pushing Deputy President William Ruto into second place.
-With just over 26% of votes counted, Odinga had 54% and Ruto had 45%, according to results provided by the Kenyan election commission and displayed on a large screen at a national tallying center in the capital, Nairobi.
+With just over 26% of votes counted, Odinga had 54% and Ruto had 45%, according to results provided by the Kenyan election commission and displayed on a large screen at a national tallying center in the capital, Nairobi, at midday.

 Official vote tallying has been proceeding slowly, fueling public anxiety.
-Election commission chairman Wafula Chebukati blamed party agents, who are allowed to scrutinize results forms before they are added to the final tally.
+Election commission chairman Wafula Chebukati blamed party agents, who are allowed to scrutinise results forms before they are added to the final tally.

 "Agents in this exercise cannot proceed ... as if we are doing a forensic audit," he told a news briefing on Friday.
 "We are not moving as fast as we should.
 This exercise needs to be concluded as soon as possible."